 |Refractory||Temp in||Temp Out||Make-up temp||Recycle rate GPM||Exit rate (lb/Hr)|

-The RSI material can be used as a replacement for the standard refractory based on the above data.
+The UETC material can be used as a replacement for the standard refractory based on the above data.
 In general there was a slight improvement in energy delivered to the heated water, and overall slightly lower temperatures recorded on the heating unit itself.